 Comprehensive Dental Exams

-Dental exams are an essential aspect of the pet care services our animal hospital provides.
+Dental exams are an essential aspect of the pet care services our animal clinic provides.
 We recommend pet owners schedule annual dental exams for their pets.
 Senior pets may need bi-annual exams due to increased risk of gum disease.
 During an annual exam, our veterinarian will inspect your pet’s mouth, jaw, teeth, and gums for signs of irregularities, disease, or decay.
 We’ll also take x-rays of your pet’s teeth to check bone structures beneath the gum line.
 If we discover dental issues, we will recommend appropriate treatment.

 Professional Teeth Cleaning